mrfresh382/app_wsgi/README.md

 ServerSignature Off
 ```
 13. Test the website by running command `sudo apachectl restart` to start server.
 Goto www.thedoug.online and see if you can login and view the webpage.
-14. Ensure ufw and firewall is configured if you leave the webpage for a long time.
+14. Ensure ufw and firewall is configured if you leave the server for a long time.
 Disable port 22 SSH if enabled within ufw, AWS Lightsail, and /etc/ssh/sshd_config file.

 ## Getting Started
 ### Prerequisites
 A Google account is required for the user to have full permissions on the webpage.
 The grader must login to the server from SSH or PuTTY.